maghoff/snygg/README.txt

 Snygg
 -----

-Then build snygg (again, from the proper directory):
+Then build and run snygg (again, from the proper directory):

-    cmake .
-    make -j3
+    make -Cdebug -j

-    ./src/snygg
+    debug/src/snygg

 CMake
 -----

 This project uses CMake.
-It is only necessary to run CMake the first time you are going to build.
-After that, it is sufficient to run just make (or the proper command for your system)
+Prepare will do the necessary initial invocations of CMake.
+After that, it is sufficient to run just make in the debug or release directory.